advancedAgritek-BB/coinTrader2.0/README.md

 This module watches for new liquidity pools on Solana and attempts to buy into meme tokens before the crowd.
 Events from a Helius endpoint are filtered through safety checks, scored, and executed using Jupiter quotes bundled via Jito.
-A Twitter sentiment score can boost the ranking when the tweet volume is high.
+A LunarCrush sentiment score can boost the ranking when the tweet volume is high.

 ### Configuration